Standish (CDP), Maine

 Standish, known locally as Standish Corner, is a census-designated place (CDP) in the town of Standish in Cumberland County, Maine, United States.
 The population was 469 at the 2010 census.
 It is part of the Portland-South Portland-Biddeford, Maine Metropolitan Statistical Area.

 Geography

-Standish is located at (43.7353, -70.5525), at the intersection of Maine State Routes 25 and 35.
+Standish is located at the intersection of Maine State Routes 25 and 35.
 Route 25 runs west towards New Hampshire and east to Gorham and Portland, while Route 35 travels north towards North Windham and south to Buxton, Hollis and eventually Kennebunk.

 According to the United States Census Bureau, the Standish CDP has a total area of 6.9 sqkm, all land.